 Simply aligning somebody with a good-looking vista rarely does the job.
 One should always look for a genuine expression, a surprise feeling at an unexpected sight (whatever it may be), and these, combined with good vistas, make the best portraits of all.
 Feelings and genuine expressions always resonate more in photos than a posed smile or laugh at a sight.

-Make use of these tips to properly perfect your shots to improve your travel shots, that resonate with the hearts and minds of viewers.
-These are just the beginning: There are many newfound, self-experienced ways of improving your shots; these must be discovered on your own, as only then is their true meaning comprehended.
+Make use of these tips to properly perfect your shots to improve your travel shots; that resonates with the hearts and minds of viewers.
+These are just the beginning; There are many newfound, self-experienced ways of improving your shots; these must be discovered on your own, as only then is their true meaning comprehended.